whereof-thereof/NotReally/_posts/2017-06-18-quantifiedSelf.md

 - [iOS Workflow template](https://workflow.is/workflows/3f6cb0a1052d4bdd88e9bb151f82f4c4) (data capture)
 - [R scripts](https://github.com/robSafar/quantifiedSelf) (data analysis)

 While my iPhone and Apple Watch automatically keep records of certain aspects of my activity, there are other aspects of my life about which I'm curious to learn more than I could otherwise simply intuit.

-Hence, I have begun somewhat earnestly to record those other activities and analyse them as data.
+So, I have begun somewhat earnestly to record those other activities and analyse them as data.

 In sharing my approach, I have tried to omit all of the details, data and reports of the consumption that I am monitoring.
 That doesn't preclude ever sharing any such details, and on request I'm happy to provide some dummy data if it helps to illustrate the process better.